DayaPanesar/MySQL_Project/README.md

 To get started with this project, you can follow these steps:

-1. Download the two database files 'world db' and 'create-databases' and the remaining sql file 'sqlPART2'

-2. Open the 'create-databases' file and the word document 'SQLAssignmentDAYA'.
+1. Open the 'create-databases' file and the word document 'SQLAssignmentDAYA'.
    After skimming through the Create dataset, have look at my analysis and the EER diagrams for both databases

-4. Repeat with the World dataset and the sql analysis file
+2. Repeat with the World dataset 'world db' and the sql analysis file 'sqlPART2'

-5. Have fun exploring!
+3. Have fun exploring!

 ## Project Dependencies